jackyy823/jackyy823/README.md

 - Enjoy playing basketball 🏀, running 🏃🏻‍♂️, and hiking 🏞.

 Exploring various interests outside of school such as Web Development and App Development. <br>
-Feel free to reach out for collaborations on projects!

 Portfolio:
 https://jackyy823.github.io/CV/